ggorlen/rene/README.md

 - `Array(*dimensions)` (alias: `Table`): this array is uninitialized so you'll need to write explicit loops to set values.
 You can use `INFINITY` and `NEGATIVE_INFINITY` instead of `float("inf")`.
 - `array_from_iterable(it)`: converts an iterable to a 1-indexed iterable.
 You won't need to call this; the transpiler will insert calls for you on any `Array` parameters.
 Currently, Rene doesn't generate code to stop you from illegally accessing index 0 on these parameters since it's the same structure as your arrays/tables, so take care.

 Rene does support strings but they're not 1-indexed.
 You could call `s = array_from_iterable(s)`, but strings are mainly available for debugging messages rather than DP logic.
-Use an `Array` parameter if your function receives a string.
+Use an `Array` parameter if your function receives a string to make it 1-indexable.

 ## Usage